IBM-Bluemix-Docs/third-party/software-get-start.md

 2. Enter the legal name of your company.
 3. Enter the name of your product.

   The name doesn't have to be finalized at this point.
-You have the option to update it later in the onboarding process.
+You can update it later in the onboarding process.
   {: tip}

 4. Review the [{{site.data.keyword.IBM}} Digital Provider Agreement](https://mp.s81c.com/pwb-production/000002-partner-docs/PartnerAgreement/5.0.0/IBM.Digital.Provider.Agreement.Referral.Only.Terms.03062020.clean.pdf){: external}, and then select the **I understand and confirm that I have signed the {{site.data.keyword.IBM}} Digital Provider Agreement** checkbox.